yale-mgt-656/mgt656-madlibs/README.md

 ## How To Setup This Activity

-**1) Form a group of around size 10 with your neighbors.**
+**1) Form a group with your neighbors.**

-**2) We will tell your group whether you guys are a story, verb, noun, adjective, or adverb group.
-And we will also give your group a number!**
+**2) Pick whether you guys will be a story, verb, noun, adjective, or adverb group.** Try to pick something different than the groups around you!

-  The type of group and your group number is really important!
-When you follow the rest of the instructions, make sure you remember these 2 things.

 **3) Make a Github account if you haven't already got one for the group.**